On the geometric properties of multi-operator two-phase elliptic measure: Free boundary interpretation of the blow-up domains

+On the other hand, the initial $\eps$-monotonicity in some cone $\Gamma(\theta,\nu)$ follows immediately from Lemma \ref{l:eps-mon}.
+It is then elementary to verify that the Lipschitz graphicality of the free boundary follows; we leave this to the reader. \end{proof} }

+We now proceed to outline the key intemediate results going into the proof of Proposition \ref{p:impr-of-mon}.
 The starting point is the following lemma, which allows one to improve $\eps$-monotonicity to full monotonicity for a barrier solution associated to $u$ in balls with radius given by a function, in a cone whose angle is determined by the gradient of this function.

 \begin{lemma}{\cite[Lemma 2]{Caff2-flat-implies-Lip}} Let $\vphi \in C^2(B_{1/2};(0,\rho_0])$ with $\rho_0 < \frac{1}{2}$ and suppose that $u\in C(B_{1/2})$ is $\eps$-monotone in a cone $\Gamma(\theta,\nu)$.
 For $s \leq \frac{1}{2} - \|\vphi\|_{L^\infty}$, consider the function $v$ on $B_s$ given by